Nonlinear functional regression by functional deep neural network with kernel embedding: Generalization Analysis

-Since the ERM algorithm is conducted on the second-stage data for FDA, which is different from the classical regression problems where only the first-stage data is included, we need to derive a new oracle inequality for the generalization analysis of our functional net.
-The key methodology is to utilize a two-stage error decomposition method, that is conducted by utilizing the first-stage empirical error as an intermediate term in the error decomposition.
+Given that the ERM algorithm operates on the second-stage data for the FDA, in contrast to traditional regression problems that only consider first-stage data, we must develop a new oracle inequality for the generalization analysis of the ERM algorithm applied to our functional network.
+The primary approach involves employing a two-stage error decomposition method, where the first-stage empirical error serves as an intermediary term in this decomposition of errors.